weshebert20/tunr-relationships/README.md

 Just like artists need to highlight the hit songs they are associated with, managers need to highlight the hit artists they are associated with.

-First, we need to create a ``has many`` relationship between managers and artists.
+First, we need to create a ``has_many``, `embedded` relationship between managers and artists.
 Try to do this without looking at the Sprint above first, then correct as needed.
-Don't forget to run `dbSetup.ts`, or you won't be able to finish the next steps.

 Now we have a ``has_many`` relationship between ``Manager`` and ``Artist``, so we need to seed our DB a little differently.
 Add Pavarotti to Ricky Bobby's roster.
 Try to do this without looking at the Sprint above first, then correct as needed.

->**Hint:** Maybe the manager should be created first now, then we can pass its id into the artist creation function in a `.then` clause.
-Once this is done, do we even need to call `artistCreate()` at the bottom of `seed.ts`?
+>**Hint:** We created a `new` `Artist` called `lucy` before then `save`d him.
+How might we create a `new` `Managaer` called `bobby` then `save` him?

 Now, let's add an unordered list of the manager's songs to `manager-show/manager-show.component.html`.
 Again, try to do this without looking at the Sprint above, then correct as needed.
+Don't forget to change the `managers.js` controller as well.

 #### Sprint 3 Manager Ads
 Last, but not least, let's start adding some revenue to Tunr.
 We're enabling managers to create